Updated on 2024.10.01

 How LLVM generates its disassemblers

-Let’s start with LLVM.
-Since it is our source of information.
 LLVM defines its various supported architectures in a language, specifically designed for this purpose.
 Each target’s instructions, instruction operands, scheduling information and more is written in the TableGen language.
 The definitions can be found in llvm/lib/Target/<TARGET-NAME>/*.td.

 Please note, that from now on we use “target” and “architecture” are interchangeable terms.
 In the LLVM realm we speak about a target.
 In Capstone context about an architecture.

-To use the content of the td files in a programmable way, llvm-tblegen parses them and converts its content into C++ classes and saves them in a RecordKeeper.
-The RecordKeeper is TableGen’s internal representation of the td files content.
+To use the content of the td files in a programmable way, the llvm-tblegen tool parses them and converts its content into C++ classes and saves them in a RecordKeeper.
+The RecordKeeper class is TableGen’s internal representation of the td files content.
 Which can now be used to generate arbitrary code.
 These classes basically hold all the td file information in a uniform and programmable way.
 The C++ classes belong logically to the so called CodeGen layer.
 Which, as the name already says, are used to generate code.

 Example: